kurves/alx-low_level_programming/0x0A-argc_argv/README.md

-Functions that print the number of arguments passsed to it
+[master 9fb0d07] Function that prints the number of arguments passed to it 2 files changed, 23 insertions(+), 1 deletion(-) create mode 100644 0x0A-argc_argv/1-args.c